ropensci/treebase/inst/doc/treebase/treebase_github.md

 =====================

-Reproducible research has become a topic of increasing concern in recent years (Schwab, Karrenbach, and Claerbout 2000, , ).\
+Reproducible research has become a topic of increasing concern in recent years (Schwab, Karrenbach, and Claerbout 2000; Gentleman and Temple Lang 2004; Peng 2011).\
 access to data and executable scripts that reproduce the results presented are two central elements of this process which are addressed by the `treebase` package.